KevinDahlberg/log_my_run_app/BLOG.md

 Set up the DOM to insert a run and send it as an object.
 At this point it's only logging in a console.log, but it's a start.
 One thing that needs to be done is set up the POST route now.
 Also need to source the DB factory in the RunService Factory.

+3:08 and MVP finished

+2 hours into the project and I've already completed the MVP, which is awesome.
+I need to take everything from the MVP and put it into it's own view and compartmentalize things a little bit before moving on, then take a quick break to reset before taking on the login view.